-If a worker unleashes a torrent of threats and epithets at a manager, makes racist comments toward a coworker or posts profanity directed toward the company on social media, most employers would feel justified in disciplining or firing the employee.
+If a worker unleashes a torrent of threats and epithets at a manager, makes racist comments toward a coworker or posts profanity directed toward the company on social media, most employers would feel justified in disciplining or even firing the employee.

 But when such employee outbursts happen on the picket line, during a meeting about pay or work conditions or in the context of other protected, concerted activity under the National Labor Relations Act, employers have to tread carefully to make sure their actions aren’t considered retaliation.